-- 16. The key philosophy that underlies the way in which tram systems are designed and operated is that traditionally they are treated far more closely to bus operations than they are to railway operations.
-This principle is often not well articulated but the effect is pervasive through the system specification, design and method of operation, particularly in terms of tramway layout and system of control.
+18. The key philosophy that underlies the way in which tram systems are designed and operated is that traditionally the operating principles have been more closely aligned to those of bus systems than they have been to the operating principles of railway or metro systems.
+This difference in operational philosophy is often not well articulated but the effect is pervasive through the system specification, design and method of operation, particularly in terms of tramway layout and system of control.
 These in turn have an impact on the way in which the vehicles operate across the system.
-Conflict points with other vehicles and pedestrians, such as at road junctions and footpath crossings, are designed and operated in accordance with highway principles. - 17.
-This is most obvious in the sections of tramway that operate on streets with pedestrians, cyclists and road vehicles.
-Tram operation is consistent with the speeds, signs, signals and rules of the road that apply to other roads users, such as a bus, car, van or lorry. - 18.
-These operational rules are generally also then followed in off-street sections, even though the route may appear more like a railway alignment.
-In these contexts, the tram is similar to a guided bus operation. - 19.
-This reliance on the consistent use of the 'line of sight' principle of operation puts an increased dependence on the tram driver to conform to operational rules and regulations of the highway and the tramway.
+Conflict points with other vehicles and pedestrians, such as at road junctions and footpath crossings, are designed and operated in accordance with highway principles.

+19. This is most obvious in the sections of tramway that operate on streets with pedestrians, cyclists and road vehicles.
+Tram operation is consistent with the speeds, signs, signals and rules of the road that apply to other roads users, such as a bus, car, van or lorry.

+20. These operational rules are generally also then followed in off-street sections, even though the route may appear more like a railway alignment.
+In these contexts, the tram could be considered similar to a guided bus operation.

+21. This reliance on the consistent use of the 'line of sight' principle of operation puts an increased dependence on the tram driver to conform to operational rules and regulations of the highway and the tramway.
 This includes controlling tram speed and adherence to signals and signage.
-By comparison for example, a train driver operating on the mainline has systems intended to ensure a clear unobstructed route ahead and engineered systems to ensure compliance with signals and obedience with speed limits at higher risk locations.
+By comparison, for example, a train driver operating on the mainline has systems intended to ensure a clear unobstructed route ahead and engineered systems to ensure compliance with signals and obedience with speed limits at higher risk locations.
 Tramways therefore have an intrinsic dependence on consistency of human performance.
-Again this is similar to buses. - 20.
-Tramways also require arrangements to be in place to ensure infrastructure (tramway or third party), environmental, and operational changes do not compromise the line of sight operating principle.
+Again, this is similar to buses.

+22. Tramways also require arrangements to be in place to ensure infrastructure (tramway or third party), environmental, and operational changes do not compromise the line of sight operating principle.

+23. This underlying principle of tramway operation must be understood by all those who design tramway systems and equipment to ensure that it functions as a coherent system.
+Where designs, or designers, are imported from a mainline railway or metro background risks can be introduced by the use of inappropriate non-tramway thinking.